Favour Fawunmi

-Favour Daniel Ayobamide Fawunmi (born 26 April 2006) is an English professional footballer who plays as a winger for EFL Championship club Stoke City.
+Favour Daniel Ayobamide Fawunmi (born 26 April 2006) is an English professional footballer who plays as a winger for Oldham Athletic on loan from club Stoke City.

 Career

 West Ham United

-Fawunmi was in the West Ham United youth academy having joined at U15 level.
-He signed scholarship terms ahead of the 2022–23 season in which was a member of their FA Youth Cup winning team.
-He signed a short-term contract upon the conclusion of his scholarship contact as he recovered from injury, but declined the offer of a new contract during the 2024–25 season and left the club on 31 January 2025.
+Fawunmi was in the West Ham United youth academy, having joined at U15 level.
+He signed scholarship terms ahead of the 2022–23 season, in which he was a member of their FA Youth Cup winning team.
+He signed a short-term contract upon the conclusion of his scholarship as he recovered from injury, but declined the offer of a new contract during the 2024–25 season and left the club on 31 January 2025.

 Stoke City

 Fawunmi joined EFL Championship club Stoke City on 7 February 2025, signing a two-and-a-half year contract, after a brief trial.
 He was immediately included in the Stoke match-day squad for their FA Cup fourth round tie against Cardiff City on 8 February 2025 and made his debut as a second-half substitute as Stoke lost on penalties following a 3–3 draw.
+Fawunmi joined League One side Leyton Orient on 2 February 2026, for the remainder of the 2025–26 season.
+His loan at Leyton Orient was cut short on 2 April 2026, due to a hamstring injury.

+On 30 July 2026, Fawunmi joined League Two club Oldham Athletic on a season-long loan deal.